cntehang/public-scala-bp/learn/resources.md

 - [Magic Tricks with Functional Effects](https://youtu.be/xpz4rf1RS8c): a good introduction explains the concept of functional effects and serves as the mental model of ZIO, its Q&A gives weak points of ZIO.
 It supplements the [ZIO background document](https://zio.dev/docs/overview/overview_background).
 - [A tour of ZIO](https://youtu.be/TWdC7DhvD8M): a brief introduction of ZIO.
 - [Atomically {delete your actors}](https://youtu.be/d6WWmia0BPM) explains STM, semaphore, promise and queue.
+- [One Monad Rule Them All](https://youtu.be/POUEz8XHMhE) is an in-depth introduction to the ZIO data type, including `Ref` for state and write monad.
+It compares the ZIO implementation with monad transfomer and tagless final.
+In the Q&A, John talks the design principles of ZIO that focus on async, resource-safe, and concurrency.